 Bachelor in Health Promotion and Prevention

-The bachelor degree programme in Health Promotion and Prevention is a new and unique academic study programme in Switzerland.
+The Bachelor’s degree programme in Health Promotion and Prevention is practically oriented and unique in Switzerland.

 Entry requirements BSc in Health Promotion and Prevention

 - Federal Specialised Baccalaureate (Fachmaturität) and additional module

 - Federal Vocational Baccalaureate (Berufsmaturität) and additional module